maartenba/maartenba.github.io/_posts/2020-04-01-can-net-core-framework-assemblies-be-mapped-back-to-individual-nuget-packages-a-detective-story.markdown

 **Conclusion: There does not seem to be a reliable source to correlate the framework's implicit assembly reference with a NuGet package.** If you do know if such source exists, let me know!

+## But what if...

+This is not a happy ending!
+At least, not for covering the case where that quick fix fails.
+But what if...

+**...what if an existing feature could be leveraged to power that quick fix' functionality?**

+Rider indexes packages that are located in the global NuGet packages folder on your system.
+So in our example, if the `Microsoft.Extensions.DependencyInjection.Abstractions` package with the correct version would be in our NuGet cache, ReSharper and Rider will index it and make that quick fix work.

+The glue, thus, could be to automatically download packages from `PackageOverrides.txt` to disk.
+Who knows, this might show up in a future version of the IDE's!

 Stay safe!